THE 80TH ARTICLE

 Is it their choice?
 If you were to be given the opportunity to choose anything in life,will you choose poverty?
 What will come to your mind is wealth.
 I need to make it clear in my few words, I don’t know maybe I am right, afterall everyone is entitled to express or postulate opinions.
 I want the audience to follow every line, because it might and might not involve a critical thinking.
 Check this below

 We are in a world where everyone must fight for survival.
 The rich wants to be wealthy.
 The poor wants to be rich.
 To deteriorate the matter, religion added her doctrines into the hearts of people,by using the bad aspects to bring good things,instead of using the good aspects to send bad things to exile.
-As a matter of fact, how I wish poverty can be banished for life.
-How I wish there is a regulatory organization that will make wealth to be a common acquisition.
+As a matter of fact, how I wish poverty could be banished for life.
+How I wish there is a regulatory organization that would make wealth to be a common acquisition.
 Well and truly, it has been asserted that, not everyone will be wealthy which also implies that, some people are meant to be in poverty.
 But, what can be done?
 I have noticed that it’s not the case that some wealthy individuals don’t want to help, but they are afraid of dethronement.
 Who will rescue them? – – Akinrulie Opeyemi Joshua

 (C) 2017 www.purewords.me